doomspork/hoot/README.md

 ## Context

-Hoot comprises a grammar, parser, and simple runtime.
-Resolving variables, both local and shared, is handle by a `Context` object, function lookups are also handled by the `Context`.
-Any Ruby object that implements these three methods can serve as a `Context`:
+Hoot is made up of three parts: a grammar, a parser, and basic runtime.
+Resolving variables and function lookup are handled by a `Context` object.
+To crate a `Context` implement these methods:

 + `#local(name)`
 + `#shared(name)`
 + `#function(name)`

-Here is an example that defines the functions `ECHO` and `LEN` and backs variables using hashes:
+Here an example defines the functions `ECHO` and `LEN` and backs variables using hashes:

 ```ruby
 class Context